-- Utilisation of stormwater – Rainwater is used to support the green roof’s living vegetation, reducing the stormwater running off of hard surfaces and into our drains.
-Additionally, excess water filters through the drain system and into a rainwater tank where it can be reused.
+- Reuse of stormwater – Rainwater is used to support the green roof’s living vegetation, reducing the stormwater running off of hard surfaces and into our drains.
+Additionally, excess water filters through the drainage system and into a rainwater tank where it can be reused.

 - Urban cooling – Green roofs mitigate the impact of the urban heat island effect, and in our case, it reduces the temperature of the previously exposed shipping container roof and surrounding area

 - Improved thermal insulation – As a permeable surface, green roofs regulate the temperature of the host infrastructure, reducing heating and cooling requirements